 The Lakes Flying Company Limited – a registered charity – has been set up to celebrate and to inform the public concerning the importance of the innovative contributions made to the development of naval and civil marine aeroplanes by Captain Edward Wakefield and by Waterbird®.
-The replica Waterbird is nearing airworthiness at her base in Windermere and you can follow her progress on their website via the button below.
+The replica Waterbird has now flown at Windermere and you can follow her progress on their website via the button below.
 You can also view the 3D Waterbird model.

 Waterbird is an Avro Curtiss-type.
 Avro did not give it a designation.
 It is a biplane, Avro ending their triplane configuration with the Avro D which first flew on 1 April 1911.
 The replica was built by inspecting the original surviving parts and from photos of the original.
 The design of the replica is faithful to the original save that instead of a Gnome 50 hp rotary engine it has a Rotec R2800 110 hp radial engine.
 There is an A. V. Roe & Co. plan – the oldest surviving of any Avro aeroplane – but it only offers basic information especially since upon transfer to Brooklands for flight testing as a landplane there were significant alterations made by Avro: